Purchasing a BackpAQ

 - CSV export — download your track data and share the file with anyone

-- AI Advisor report — copy or share the Gemini-generated analysis of your track
+- AI Advisor report — copy or share the AI-generated analysis of your track

 - Screenshots — the map and chart views are designed to be screenshot-friendly for presentations and reports